Murali signs off with 800

 John Price, born today, was a solidly built right-arm fast bowler with a distinctive angled approach to the wicket and an exceptionally long run-up.
 On his day he was dangerous, with pace generated by his powerful upper body, and the ability to swing the ball away from the right-hander, but he was too prone to injury to become an England regular.
 His fielding in the deep was superb, his batting at No. 11 less so.
 He played 242 matches for Middlesex taking 734 wickets

-Birth of Runako Morton, mostly remembered for lying about the death of a grandmother so he could skip the Champions Trophy.
-But Morton got past the controversy, as he did previous incidents at the West Indian Academy, and went on to settle into the West Indies one-day side by 2005.
+Birth of Runako Morton, the West Indies batsman who died at 33 in a road accident, when his car crashed into a utility pole.
+Morton was mostly remembered for lying about the death of a grandmother so he could skip the Champions Trophy, but he got past the controversy, as he did previous incidents at the West Indian Academy, and went on to settle into the West Indies one-day side by 2005.
 But it was a brief stay (during which he recorded the then-slowest duck, off 31 balls) for though he scored 90 against Australia in the 2006 Champions Trophy, his form fell away subsequently.
-Morton tragically died in 2012 after his car crashed into a utility pole.

 Nuwan Kulasekara, born today, made an instant impression when he was plucked out of relative obscurity.
 From a bustling run-up and whippy open-chested action, he generates lively pace, moves the ball off the seam, and reverse-swings it.
 Between April 2008 and May 2009, he took 47 ODI wickets and became Sri Lanka's leading one-day strike bowler.
 In 2013, he took a career-best 5 for 22, against Australia in Brisbane.
 Injuries to his hamstring and groin ruled him out of action in early 2014 but he returned for the England tour and played a part in the ODI series win.